How Discovery Leads to the Experience (Part III)

 Presenting Ideas

-Coming out of ideation meetings, we see what’s floated to the top and start to formalize those ideas for client feedback.
-We have to give each idea a shape and make it tangible for the client to understand it.
+Coming out of these meetings, we see what’s floated to the top and start to formalize those ideas for client feedback.
+We have to give each idea or approach a shape and make it tangible for the client to understand it.
 We have found it’s best to put just the right amount of information in front of the client to get their imagination jumpstarted.
-Over the years, we’ve honed a document we now call the Event Design Deck (aka, the EDD).
-We typically present 3 versions of this comprehensive visual rundown of the event.
-Round 1 is this first deliverable - again, what we call the “Spaghetti phase” where ideas are loose but explainable.
-Imagery in round 1 is inspirational, not yet literal.
-Any specifics are presented, where able.
-We want to assess if the client connects to the idea and is interested to learn more in Round 2.
-(More on the EDD itself - and perhaps some real examples too - in a future blog!)

 Assessing & Incorporating Feedback